Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Motivation

 However, when implementing the reconstruction logic, the \code{original} array is initialized with zeros.
 During the iterative reconstruction process, the elements of the \code{original} array are expected to be computed sequentially, where each newly reconstructed value depends on previously computed elements.
 In particular, when reconstructing the array, the value of \code{original[i+1]} should be derived from the already computed element \code{original[i]}.
 However, the buggy code in Figure~\ref{fig:motiv} instead uses \code{original[i+1]} when updating \code{original[i]}, which introduces a forward dependency on a value that has not yet been correctly derived.
 This leads to the bug.

 The actual/observed behavior of the buggy program is given through the passing/failing test cases, while the intended behavior is formulated as a postcondition at each checkpoint.
-The mismatch between the two behaviors at a checkpoint indicates that the logic near or leading to that checkpoint might be faulty.
+The mismatch between the two behaviors at a checkpoint indicates that the logic leading to that checkpoint might be faulty.
 Overall, decomposing a buggy program into suspicious functional regions and validating each region with dedicated postconditions can help a human or an LLM significantly narrow the search space for bug localization and repair.
 By focusing on localized behavioral constraints, developers can reason about the correctness of individual regions.
 Importantly, from the mismatch, the developer could fix the buggy code.
-In our example, the correct code should instead compute the next element using the already established value:

-Moreover, repairing earlier regions can help establish correct intermediate states that subsequent regions depend on.
-As illustrated in Figure~\ref{fig:motiv}, once the reconstruction logic in Region~1 is corrected and the array \code{original} is properly derived, the specification in Region~2 (\code{assert count == sum(original)}) becomes consistent and complete with respect to the intended program semantics.